How to Store an RV Battery for Winter (Winter Storage Tips)

 In fact, you should disconnect your RV battery and store it whenever you plan on storing your RV or camper trailer for more than a couple of months, even if you use a temperature-controlled indoor RV storage facility.

-So, the first thing we need to do is cut power to the fully charged batteries, perform a visual inspection, and then remove them.
+So, we first need to cut power to the fully charged batteries, perform a visual inspection, and then remove them.

 • Switch off any appliances or devices drawing power from your house battery and switch off the RV battery disconnect switch.
 Then, if you don’t already know, consult the owner’s handbook to find out where your battery is.